amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 potentially be reused in a variety of related settings (and perhaps _augmented_ with domain-specific heuristics).

-BCP: I'd delete this: "By contrast, ad hoc syntactic metrics provide little value beyond the single artifact in which they are used."

-Moreover, our information-theoretic presentation has helped us understand some of the ad hoc metrics used in the past -- [BCP: Whose?] those in which people assign higher costs to "less bijective" combinators in simpler ways (avoiding constants, for example).
+Moreover, our information-theoretic presentation has helped us understand some of the ad hoc metrics used in the past -- like those used in FlashFill and Refazer -- those in which people assign higher costs to "less bijective" combinators in simpler ways (avoiding constants, for example).
 These ad hoc syntactic metrics seem to be approximating something like the information-theoretic measure we work with.

 A fixed distribution works because the core goal is to generate "more bijective" transformations; the intuition is that information should be preserved, when possible, when data is translated between formats.
 A fixed, uniform distribution avoids unfairly weighting one conjunct or disjunct over another and unfairly throwing information away.
-In the absence of additional information, this kind of fairness seems to be the best we can do.
-[BCP: This is not very satisfying.
-Seems like the question is exactly "What kind of additional information might be useful and how could it be communicated?"
-Perhaps we could comment that this could be a direction for future work.]
+In the absence of a distribution, this kind of fairness seems to be the best we can do.

-BCP: Oh, maybe the next paragraph is the discussion I was just asking for.
-But I'm confused by the way it's introduced: Is this something we do now, or something we could do?

-On the other hand, knowing the distribution can help the system make a choice about what to throw away: given a choice, it prefers to throw away less data.
+However, if given the distribution, the system can make a more informed choice about what to throw away: given a choice, it prefers to throw away less data.
 For example, let (x?.9) mean "x appears with probability .9 and is "" otherwise and consider a conversion between these formats:

     (x?.999).(y?.001) <==> z